alebastrov/java-junit-5-expected-exception/readme.md

-This project based on Junit5 (SLF4J or Log4J by your choice) helps you with garbage in logs while running tests.
+This project based on Junit5 (SLF4J or Log4J or even Log4j2 by your choice) helps you with garbage in logs while running tests.

 If your test expects some exception (negative path testing) you probably will want not to see them in logs in order to have them clear